Is There Evidence and Proof That Bigfoot Is Real?

-These are tough questions for Sasquatch researchers, and even after decades of dedicated study there is no definitive proof to show Bigfoot is real.
-Sasquatch, and creatures like him, are consider cryptids.
-A cryptid, by definition, is an animal whose existence can’t be supported by scientific proof.
-Not yet, anyway.
+Even after decades of sightings by thousands of people, there is no definitive proof to show Bigfoot is real.
+Sasquatch, and creatures like him, are cryptids.
+A cryptid, by definition, is an animal whose existence isn't supported by scientific proof.

-While it’s true that there are can be no facts surrounding Bigfoot regarding his numbers, behavior, distribution or evolution, there are certainly facts related to individual experiences which suggest the beast is more than a figment of our collective imagination.
+While it’s true that there are no real facts surrounding Bigfoot regarding his numbers, behavior, distribution, or evolution, there are certainly facts related to individual experiences.

-- It’s a fact that dozens if not hundreds of Bigfoot sightings occur every year in North America.
+- It’s a fact that dozens if not hundreds of people think they see Bigfoot every year in North America.

-- It’s a fact that certain pieces of video and photographic evidence exist to suggest the creature is real.
+- It’s a fact that certain pieces of video and photographic evidence exist.

-- It’s a fact that huge footprints have been discovered in very remote areas, and it’s a fact that DNA research has been conducted that has led at least some experts to believe that Sasquatch is definitely out there.
+- It’s a fact that DNA research has been conducted that has led at least some researchers to believe Sasquatch is out there.

 There have been a few very convincing pieces of video evidence to pop over the years.
 Unfortunately, some, such as the Snow Walker Video and Marble Ridge Footage, have turned out to be hoaxes.
 Others, such as the New York Baby Bigfoot Footage, leave us scratching our heads.

 The most convincing piece of Sasquatch video evidence remains the granddaddy of them all, the Patterson-Gimlin Film.
-Shot in October of 1967 by Roger Patterson and Robert Gimlin, the film shows several seconds of a Bigfoot in very clear view.
+Shot in October of 1967 by Roger Patterson and Robert Gimlin, the film shows several seconds of a Bigfoot in clear view.
 There is no mistaking it for any other animal.
-The creature is either a Sasquatch, or an extremely well-done fraud.
-Even after 45 years many experts still insist that this video is not hoaxed.
+The creature is either a Sasquatch or an extremely well-done fraud.
+Even after 50+ years many experts still insist that this video is not hoaxed.